GLOSSOPHARYNGEAL NERVE ANATOMY

 GLOSSOPHARYNGEAL NERVE STRUCTURE

-sinuses within the neck are in part responsible for some of the sensory fibers related to the glossopharyngeal nerve.
-These fibers are designed to help provide specific regulations as they relate to
+The carotid sinuses within the neck are in part responsible for some of the sensory fibers related to the glossopharyngeal nerve.
+These fibers are designed to help provide specific regulations as they relate to blood pressure.

 GLOSSOPHARYNGEAL NERVE DIAGRAM